 ✨ Pro tip

-Always calculate your break-even point per person after commission.
-Then you know exactly how much you need to charge to avoid losses, even with last-minute changes in guest numbers.
+Calculate your break-even point within 48 hours of quoting any agency job.
+You'll know exactly how much you need to charge per person to avoid losses, even with last-minute guest count changes.

 Calculate this yourself?